survivejs/webpack-book/manuscript/developing/01_getting_started.md

 To make webpack compile, do the following:

 1. Set up `src/index.js` so that it contains `console.log("Hello world");`.
-2. Execute `node_modules/.bin/wp --mode development`.
+2. Execute `node_modules/.bin/wp`.
 Webpack will discover the source file by Node convention.
-If you skip `--mode`, you'll get **production** output instead.
 3. Examine `dist/main.js`.
 You should see webpack bootstrap code that begins executing the code.
 Below the bootstrap, you should find something familiar.

-T> There's third mode, `--mode none`, that doesn't apply any defaults.
-The main use for this one is debugging your output without any additional processing applied by the main targets.

 ## Setting up assets